ideal-postcodes/jquery.postcodes/README.md

 2) **[Sign up](https://ideal-postcodes.co.uk)** to get an API key

-3) **Setup a Postcode Search Field** by inserting an empty div tag and calling .setupPostcodeLookup().
-Pass in a configuration object identifying (at minimum) your API Key and your address fields (via CSS selectors)
+3) **Setup a Postcode Search Field** by inserting an empty div tag and calling `.setupPostcodeLookup()`.
+Pass in a configuration object identifying specifying your API Key and address fields (using CSS selectors)

 ```html
 <div id="postcode_lookup_field"></div>